oym1994/ImageFeaturesAndMatching/README.md

 ## motivation
-Design an abstract class where multiple image features, descriptors and matching methods can be chosen from the config file, including traditional and deep learning based methods, for some visual feature based tasks, such as visual slam, AR/VR and object tracking
+Design an abstract class where multiple image features, descriptors and matching methods can be chosen from the config file, including traditional and deep learning based methods, for some visual feature based tasks, such as visual slam, AR/VR and object tracking.

+Supportted image features: BRISK, ORB, AKAZE, SIFT, SURF, CONTOUR, SuperPoint (with TensorRT accelerated) Supportted descriptor types: BRIEF, ORB, FREAK, AKAZE, SIFT, BRISK, SURF, SuperPoint (with TensorRT accelerated) Supported matching methods: BF_HAMMING, BF_L2, SuperGlue (with TensorRT accelerated)

 ## Dependencies for Running Locally
 * cmake >= 2.8